jcgregorio/vanillajs/react/README.md

 import './index.css'
 ```

-Just like in the React tutorial we break this down into components, in this
+We break this down into components, in this case custom elements.
+Note that
-case custom elements.
-Note that each element is included via
+each element is included via `../modules/{element-name}` directory.
+This is
-`../modules/{element-name}` directory.
-This is just a convention where each
+just a convention where each such file contains all the includes needed for
-such file contains all the includes needed for that element.
-For example, the
+that element.
+For example, the `elements/board-vanilla/index.js` file contains
-`elements/board-vanilla/index.js` file contains both the CSS and the JS needed
+both the CSS and the JS needed to use the `<board-vanilla>` element.
+All
-to use the `<board-vanilla>` element.
-All custom elements must have a '-' in
+custom elements must have a '-' in their name, and I've adopted the convention
-their name, and I've adopted the convention of appending '-vanilla'.
+of appending '-vanilla'.

 The `<square-vanilla>` element is the simplest custom element of all: